-Summer is just around the corner, making the idea of outdoor workouts tempting.
-Whilst the sun is shining and mornings (and evenings) are light, you might be tempted to sign up to an outdoor bootcamp class.
+With lockdown restrictions starting to lift and outdoor workouts soon to become a very popular activity from the 29th March, you may be wondering what it's like to partake in these classes.
+Now that the sun is starting to shine, you might be tempted to sign up for an outdoor bootcamp class.
 But what do bootcamp classes really entail, and are they right for you?

 What Kind Of Workouts Are Bootcamp Classes?